Asia stocks fall after Fed says more US rate hikes likely

 The Fed and central banks in Europe and Asia have raised rates aggressively this year to stop inflation that is running at multi-decade highs.
 Investors worry that might tip the global economy into recession.

-Consumer prices in the United States rose 6.2% over a year earlier in September, the same as the previous month.
-But core inflation, which excludes volatile food and energy prices to give a clearer picture of the trend, accelerated to 5.1% from August’s 4.9%.
+U.S. consumer prices rose 6.2% over year earlier in September, the same as the previous month.
+Core inflation, which excludes volatile food and energy prices to make the trend clearer, accelerated to 5.1% from August’s 4.9%.

 The Fed said Wednesday it could shift to a more deliberate pace of rate hikes and would consider the overall economic impact.